 t the California CareForce (CCF) clinic in Eureka this past July, one of our homeless patients feared the paperwork and finger stick that was needed for the eye exam she wanted.
 One of our amazing volunteers took her into a quiet corner and got the paperwork and blood sugar test done.
-A few hours later, this same patient was strutting around with President these past three years.
-I am honored to have led this purple glasses that matched her purple hair.
+A few hours later, this same patient was strutting around with purple glasses that matched her purple hair.
 It is stories like this that keep me and the many dedicated volunteers coming back!

-have thrived!
+In the 3 years that I've been president of the CCF board, we have thrived!
 A new executive director, program manager, and volunteer coordinator have been hired - bringing new ideas, energy, and a vision towards the future.
 Even though covid zapped our clinics for a couple years, we were able to come back with our first clinic in Chico in October 2021.
 Since then, we have held 3-4 clinics annually to provide vital services to California residents.
 A new location, Fresno, will be our fourth and final event for 2024 being held in November at the Big Fresno Fair.